khadas/khadas_docs/linux/source/vim4/BootIntoUpgradeMode.md

 1. Power-on VIM4.
 2. Quickly press the `Function` key 3 times in 2 seconds, then release the key.
-3. You will see the Power-LED (Blue) blink for about 3 seconds.
-After the Power-LED (Blue) turns OFF, this indicates that the board is in Upgrade Mode (Maskrom Mode).
+3. You will see the Power-LED (Red) blink for about 3 seconds.
+After the Power-LED (Red) turns OFF, this indicates that the board is in Upgrade Mode (Maskrom Mode).

 </div>
 <div class="tab-pane fade" id="sdbooting" role="tabpanel" aria-labelledby="sdbooting-tab">